- On choosing between waxed and leather woodworking aprons

 Some woodshop aprons are made of wax-coated fabric that prevents wood debris from sticking to the surface.

-These fabrics also make the apron easier to clean simply by wiping them down with a damp cloth.
+These fabrics make the apron easier to clean simply by wiping them down with a damp cloth.

 Although most woodworking aprons are fairly simple, some have pockets that can be used to hold tools and accessories like your woodworking chisels and your assortment of drill bits .